 It’s time to fulfill Brown’s Promise.

 In 1954, the Supreme Court ruled in the landmark case Brown v.
 Board of Education that schools segregated by race will never achieve true equality.
 Nearly 70 years later, exposure to racial, ethnic, cultural, and economic diversity is even more important to our children’s educational and civic futures.
-But progress toward ending segregation is stalled and backsliding.
+But progress toward ending segregation peaked in the 1980s and we have been backsliding ever since.

 Shared schools.